Vanessaa4793/sep10-freedom-project/README.md

 ## Implications
 ##### PROS
 * Economic-> Jobs/Finance-  Basketball can give people jobs like actually playing on the court, being a ref, a coach, or making new technology.
 You can make alot of money and if you choose you can help others with it.
+The NBA's relationship with technology also contributes to its economic influence.
+The league's investments in areas like virtual reality, advanced statistics, and streaming platforms can drive innovation and growth in the broader tech industry.

-* Social--> Relationships - You can take family out to see a game, or for a special event you can take out your partner
+* Social--> Relationships - You can take family out to see a game, or for a special event you can take out your partner.
+Beyond the court, AI is transforming how fans interact with the game.
+The NBA app, powered by AI, offers personalized content, including highlights, player statistics, and even predicting game outcomes.

+* Individual --> You can do research for a school project based on basketball players or how the industry works
 ##### CONS
 * Global --> Laws - New ones can be created to prevent people from working in the industry like for example education can come to play in this situation because a degree can be need to play in the leagues or to be a coach.
-* Individual --> You can do research for a school project based on basketball players or how the industry works

 ## Blog
 Below you will find my blog about how I made my project.